-- 2.2.14 The Company must have a Mentor during the first two years of the Company's shares being listed on Nordic SME. - The Company shall choose any of the Mentors who have been approved by the Exchange.
+- 2.2.15 The Company must have a Mentor during the first two years of the Company's shares being listed on Nordic SME. - 1 The Company shall choose any of the Mentors who have been approved by the Exchange.
 The Mentors approved by the Exchange from time to time are listed on the Exchange's website.
-In the event the Company's agreement with the Mentor terminates, the Company shall immediately sign an agreement with a new Mentor.
+In the event the Company's agreement with the Mentor terminates during the first two years as a listed company, the Company shall immediately sign an agreement with a new Mentor.
 In addition, the Company shall disclose information thereon pursuant to section 4.2.19.
 The Company may under no circumstances be without a Mentor for a period of time exceeding one calendar month.